DiSantoz/jotit/README.md

     ![alt text](./public/assets/images/files.png)

 3. In terminal run `npm start` to begin server.
-4. Naviagate to `http://localhost:3001/` in order to view the website.
+4. Navigate to `http://localhost:3001/` in order to view the website.

 ## Usage

-Click on `Get Started` to be taken to the note organizer :
+Click on `Get Started` to be taken to the note organizer:

 ![alt text](./public/assets/images/landing.png)

-You can add notes by click on the `+` on the top right of the page :
+You can add notes by click on the `+` on the top right of the page:

 ![alt text](./public/assets/images/add.png "Add any note with a simple click")